 - Candy bar candy – Candy Warehouse

-- Celebrity Impersonator – MJXpressions, LLC (Michael Jackson Impersonator)
+- Celebrity Impersonator – MJXpressions (Michael Jackson Impersonator)

 - DJ & Photo Booth Provider – MB Sound Productions and Entertainment